-A new study led by allergists at Massachusetts General Hospital in Boston says that an FDA review of reported PEG anaphylaxis between 2005 and 2017 showed an average of just four cases a year of anaphylactic reactions to PEG.
+A December 2020 study led by allergists at Massachusetts General Hospital says that an FDA review of reported PEG anaphylaxis between 2005 and 2017 showed an average of just four cases a year of anaphylactic reactions to PEG.

 Baker, Macy and other experts suspect that, ultimately, there will be more than one explanation for the mRNA vaccine reactions.
 Consider as well: those experiencing reactions have reported a variety of different allergy histories – for instance, one has a biologic drug allergy, another a food allergy.
 (There are no food proteins in these vaccines.)
 Yet others who reacted report no prior allergies at all.